 Recording misogyny as a hate crime

 "Misogyny as a hate crime" is defined as incidents that are motivated by the attitude of men towards women and includes behaviour targeted at women by men simply because they are women.
 Examples of this may include unwanted or uninvited sexual advances; physical or verbal assault; unwanted or uninvited physical or verbal contact or engagement; sexually graphic and explicit obscene language and use of mobile devices to send unwanted or uninvited messages or take photographs without consent.
+Sex and gender based hate crime is any crime or incident reported to the police which is believed to be motivated by hatred of someone due to their sex or gender.
+This applies to women and men.

 Chief Constable Shaun Sawyer of Devon and Cornwall Police has announced his force's intention to pursue a pilot project with a view to making misogyny a recordable hate crime.
-This is an important step forward for women and girls in Devon, Cornwall and the Isles of Scilly and one that The Women's Centre Cornwall has been pressing for for some time.
+This is an important step forward for women and girls in Devon, Cornwall and the Isles of Scilly and one that the Women's Centre Cornwall has been pressing for for some time.

 The Women's Centre Cornwall, together with Devon Rape Crisis & Sexual Abuse Services, will be reporting centres in this pilot study and will work in partnership with Devon & Cornwall Police to achieve the following outcomes: